-Section 504 Law / 504 Plans
+Section 504 Law

-Section 504 Law / 504 Plans
+Section 504 Law

 504 Plans for Students with Disabilities

 Section 504 prohibits discrimination against individuals, including students with disabilities.
-A 504 plan provides accommodations that allow the individual to access education, services, programs, activities, and facilities benefitting them the same as their non-disabled peers
+A 504 plan provides accommodations that allow the individual to access education, services, programs, activities and facilities benefitting them the same as their non-disabled peers.

-Visit the ASK Resource Webpage
+Read the ASK Resource PDF

 IEP vs. 504 Plan: What is the Difference?